rd-alliance/metadata-catalog-v2/CONTRIBUTING.md

  2. Make the corresponding changes to the entity classes in `rdamsc/records.py`.

+    If you are adding a **new relationship** between entities, update the `rolemap` properties of each affected entity.
+A `rolemap` entry maps from a role (singular) to a dictionary with the following keys:

+    - `predicate`: the forward version of the role; it should be plural if multiple objects can play this role for the subject of the predicate (which is usually the case).
+    - `direction`: either `Relation.FORWARD` or `Relation.INVERSE`.
+For example,
+      the role ‘child scheme’ is the predicate ‘parent schemes’ in the inverse direction.
+    - `accepts`: the table name for the (object) record playing this role for the current (subject) record; for example `m` or `g`.
+    - `one_way`: if the role is between two records of the same type (with the same table name), and cannot be mutual, include this key with the value `True`; otherwise omit it.
+For example, *A* cannot be both a parent and child scheme of *B*.

+    You should also update `Relation._inversions` to give the proper inversion of the predicate name (probably the plural of the inverted role).

-    If you are adding a new relationship between entities, update the `rolemap` properties of each affected entity and `Relation._inversions`.
-If there is a name collision between several pairwise relationships (as with `maintainers`), update `Relation.inversion_map()`.
-If an entity would not be considered useful without having that relationship, add the relationship role name to a list at `schema['relatedEntities']['useful']` for the entity.
+    - If there is a name collision between several pairwise relationships (as with `maintainers`), update `Relation.inversion_map()`.
+Note the technique for replacing `{}` in the `Relation._inversions` value with the right string.

+    If an entity would not be considered useful without having that relationship, add the relationship role name to a list at `schema['relatedEntities']['useful']` for the entity (see the example for `Crosswalk.schema`).

-    If you are adding a new property to an entity, update the `schema` property of the entity class.
+    If you are adding a **new property** to an entity, update the `schema` property of the entity class.
 You should see a close correspondence with the schemas in `openapi.yaml`.
 There are some special keys in the `schema` relating to validation and conformance level calculation: